Guidance Note: Third-Party Arrangements

 Stella, A. and Bhushan, S. (eds) (2011), Quality assurance of transnational higher education: the experiences of Australian and India, Australian Universities Quality Agency and National University of Educational Planning and Administration, India.

 TEQSA welcomes the diversity of educational delivery across the sector and acknowledges that its Guidance Notes may not encompass all of the circumstances seen in the sector.
 TEQSA also recognises that the requirements of the HESF can be met in different ways according to the circumstances of the provider.
 Provided the requirements of the HESF are met, TEQSA will not prescribe how they are met.
 If in doubt, please consult your TEQSA case manager.

 19 August 2016

 Updated for the HESF 2015 and made available as beta version for consultation.

 |2.1||11 October 2017||Addition to ‘What will TEQSA look for?” text box.|

 The scope and extent of legal agreements with third parties will vary in accordance with the scope and extent of functions being undertaken by a third party.
+The material provided here is meant to be comprehensive for prompting and guidance purposes, however it is not intended to be prescriptive or exhaustive.
 Legal agreements should clearly allocate rights and responsibilities between the registered provider and the third party in each of the following areas, as applicable to the functions being delivered by the third party.